netdata/go.d.plugin/README.md

 This is a temporary solution, we are working on it.

 To enable module please do the following:
- - disable python module in `python.d.conf`
+ - explicitly disable python module in `python.d.conf`
- - enable go module in `go.d.conf`
+ - explicitly enable go module in `go.d.conf`
  - move python module jobs to go module configuration file (change syntax, see go module configuration file for details).
  - restart `netdata.service`